waynetee/tp/docs/UserGuide.md

 ## Introduction

-PropertyWhiz is a **desktop app for managing properties and property buyers**, tailor made for property agents.
-PropertyWhiz is optimized for use via a [Command Line Interface (CLI)](#glossary) while still having the benefits of a [Graphical User Interface (GUI)](#glossary).
-PropertyWhiz has inbuilt data analysis features like chart generation, as well as smart matching features to pair up your properties and buyers.
+PropertyWhiz helps you, a property agent, manage your properties and clients.
+PropertyWhiz allows you to easily access information, create visualisations, and match your properties to potential buyers.

 ### Is this for me?

-If you fit the descriptions below, then PropertyWhiz will address many of your important needs.
+If you fit the descriptions below, then PropertyWhiz will suit you well.

 1. Do you face difficulties *managing client information on pen and paper*?
-PropertyWhiz handles the data required for your day to day work and makes sure that you enter them correctly.
+With PropertyWhiz, the data you need will always be at your fingertips.
-2. Do you fumble with *finding where certain buttons are at when using general purpose software like Excel*?
-PropertyWhiz has a small and mentally manageable number of commands that fit on an A4 page.
-Furthermore, if you can type fast, PropertyWhiz can get your tasks done faster than traditional GUI apps.
+2. Do you fumble with *the complexities of general purpose software like Microsoft Excel*?
+PropertyWhiz has a simple yet powerful set of commands purpose-built for you.
+With a [Command Line Interface (CLI)](#glossary), PropertyWhiz helps you complete your tasks even more efficiently.

 ### Purpose of this guide

+This guide will gently introduce you to the various features offered by PropertyWhiz.
+Use this guide as a tutorial to get started with PropertyWhiz.
+When you are proficient, you can still refer back to this document as a reference sheet.

-This guide is
+This guide is:
-* a summary of all the *features* offered by PropertyWhiz, and a high level overview on how they operate so you can use this as a reference sheet.
+* A summary of all the *features* offered by PropertyWhiz, and provides a high level overview on how they operate.
-* a high level overview of what *user input* is considered as valid so you can quickly get started with PropertyWhiz.
+* A overview of what *user input* is considered as valid so you can quickly get started with PropertyWhiz.

 This guide is **not**
 * an exhaustive case study of all possible ways of using PropertyWhiz's features.